Living with eye cancer

-Modern surgical techniques and reconstructive surgery means that you are less likely to have much scarring, even with very big operations.
-But if you do have scarring it can affect the way you feel about yourself and how you think others might see you.
+Modern surgical techniques and reconstructive surgery cause less scarring.
+This is even with very big operations.
+But if you do have scarring, it can affect the way you feel about yourself and how you think others might see you.

 Your surgeons will do all they can to make incisions on your face along the lines of any creases already there.
 With time, many scars will fade and be far less visible.
 Even if you are aware of them, other people may not notice.